swlaschin/fsharpforfunandprofit.com/_posts/2012-05-04-how-types-work-with-functions.md

 val adderGenerator : int -> (int -> int)
 {% endhighlight %}

-which means that the generator takes an `int`, and creates a function (the “adder”) that maps `ints` to `ints`.
-Let’s see how it works:
+which means that the generator takes an `int`, and creates a function (the "adder") that maps `ints` to `ints`.
+Let's see how it works:

 {% highlight fsharp %}
 let add1 = adderGenerator 1